drummondlab/drummondlab.github.io/protocols/_posts/2015-04-18-yeast-lysis.md

 * 5.5 mL protease-free water

 Then mix 475 µL of 6x IPLB stock solution with 25 µL 14.3M βME immediately before use.

-# Protocol

-## Day -2
-For each strain, inoculate a 3 mL YPD pre-culture of YPD with a single yeast colony and incubate overnight at 30⁰C with shaking or rotation.

-## Day -1
-Inoculate 50 mL of synthetic complete medium (SC) with labeled amino acids with 3 µL of the overnight pre-culture and incubate for 18 h at 30⁰ C with shaking in a 500 mL baffled flask.

-## Day 0

-### Cell preparation

-Grow 50mL culture of cells to a density of 4×106 cells/mL (OD600 ≈ 0.4).
-While cells are growing, make solutions: SPB, WB, IPB.
-Put 1.1 mL × number of samples' worth of 50mM Tris-HCl pH 8.5 on ice.
-Transfer 1.4×108 cells to a 50mL conical tube (35 mL of a 4×106 cells/mL culture)
-Spin at 3000g for 1 minute.
-Gently decant and discard supernatant.
-Resuspend cell pellet in 1.4mL ice-cold Tris (50mM, pH 8.5) and transfer to 1.5mL microcentrifuge tube.
-Spin at 20,000g for 15 seconds.
-Discard supernatant, clear residual liquid with a hard snap.
-Freeze pellet in liquid nitrogen.
-Now decide whether you want total protein extraction or soluble/insoluble fractionation.
-Lysis for soluble/insoluble fractionation
-For each strain, rack a 2mL flat or round-bottom microcentrifuge tube in LN2 and place a 7mm stainless-steel ball (Retsch #05.368.0035) inside.
-Put some LN2 in tube to speed cooling of ball and to catch the incoming sample.
-Label the sides as well as the tops of the tubes, as lysis will often crack off the tube cap.

-Resuspend frozen pellet in 50 µL SPB.

-Drip resuspended pellet onto upper wall of tube containing ball.
-Goal is to get a nugget of frozen material on the wall, and to avoid dripping the material around the ball and thus freezing the ball to the bottom of the tube; having some LN2 remaining in the tube helps.

-When all LN2 has boiled out of tube (listen -- if any popping or hissing, keep waiting), snap tube closed.
-Keep in LN2.
-(Any remaining LN2 in tube will cause tube to explode open and fire the stainless steel ball into your iPad, brain, colleague, or other important equipment.)

-Rack the tube into the PTFE 2mL tube adaptor for the Retsch Mixer Mill MM400 (Retsch #22.008.0005) and submerge the entire assembly in LN2.

-Agitate for 4×90 seconds at 30 Hz in a Retsch Mixer Mill MM400, returning sample holder to LN2 between sessions.
-Complete lysis produces fine snowy powder in the tube.

-Remove sample tubes from LN2 and pop the caps to relieve pressure.

-Add 450 μL SPB to each tube, and extract ball with a magnet.
-We rinse balls in methanol and store in 50% ethanol.

-Move 500 μL sample to a fresh 1.5mL microcentrifuge tube.

-### Soluble fraction extraction

-Spin at 3000g for 30 seconds (clarification step).

-Decant clarified liquid into a 1.5mL polyallomer conical centrifuge tube (Beckman Coulter).

-Spin at 100,000g for 20 minutes (fixed-angle TLA-55 rotor at 40,309 rpm in a Beckman Coulter Optimax tabletop ultracentrifuge).

-Decant supernatant into a 1.5mL microcentrifuge tube: this is the soluble fraction.

-### Insoluble fraction extraction

-Violently snap pellet to clear remaining liquid.

-Add 500 μL wash buffer (WB) and vortex violently.
-(The pellet may not resuspend; that's fine.)

-Spin at 100,000g for 20 minutes.

-Discard supernatant, clear residual liquid with a hard snap.

-Add 500 μL insoluble protein buffer (IPB).

-Vortex until pellet dissolves, 10-15 minutes for clarified samples.

-Spin at 20,000g for 5 minutes.

-Decant supernatant into a 1.5mL microcentrifuge tube: this is the insoluble fraction.

-### Lysis for total protein extraction

-For each strain, rack a 2mL flat or round-bottom microcentrifuge tube in LN2 and place a 7mm stainless-steel ball (Retsch #05.368.0035) inside.
-Put some LN2 in tube to speed cooling of ball (ultimately we want all the LN2 to boil away).

-Resuspend frozen pellet in 50 µL insoluble protein buffer (IPB).

-Drip resuspended pellet onto upper wall of tube containing ball.
-Goal is to get a nugget of frozen material on the wall, and to avoid dripping the material around the ball and thus freezing the ball to the bottom of the tube.

-When all LN2 has boiled out of tube (listen -- if any popping or hissing, keep waiting), snap tube closed.
-Keep in LN2.
-(Any remaining LN2 in tube will cause tube to explode open and fire the stainless steel ball into your iPad, brain, colleague, or other important equipment.)

-Rack the tube into the PTFE 2mL tube adaptor for the Retsch Mixer Mill MM400 (Retsch #22.008.0005) and submerge the entire assembly in LN2.

-Agitate for 4×90 seconds at 30 Hz in a Retsch Mixer Mill MM400, returning sample holder to LN2 between sessions.
-Complete lysis produces fine snowy powder in the tube.

-Add 450 μL IPB to tube, and extract ball with a magnet.

-Move 500 μL sample to a fresh 1.5mL microcentrifuge tube.

-Spin at 20,000g for 5 minutes.

-Decant supernatant into a 1.5mL microcentrifuge tube: this is the total protein fraction.

-### Storage

-For insoluble and total-protein fractions, make 100μL aliquots and store at -80°C.
-For soluble fractions, mix 5:1 with fresh 6x soluble protein storage buffer (SPSB), denature for 5 minutes at 95°C, make 100μL aliquots and store at -80°C.